Insurance in Torrevieja

 About Torrevieja

-Torrevieja stands on one of the most unusual natural landscapes on the Mediterranean coast — a narrow strip of urban development pinched between the sea to the east and two vast saltwater lagoons to the west.
-The Laguna Rosa (also called Lago Rosa or the Pink Lake) owes its remarkable flamingo-pink colour to the microalgae Dunaliella salina and brine shrimp (Artemia salina) that thrive in the hyper-saline water.
-The Laguna de La Mata, to the south, is larger, shallower and home to flamingos, herons and other migratory birds.
+Torrevieja stands on one of the most unusual natural landscapes on the Mediterranean coast.
+The city is a narrow strip of development, pinched between the sea to the east and two vast saltwater lagoons to the west.
+The Laguna Rosa (also called Lago Rosa or the Pink Lake) gets its flamingo-pink colour from the microalgae Dunaliella salina and brine shrimp (Artemia salina) that thrive in the hyper-saline water.
+The Laguna de La Mata, to the south, is larger and shallower, and home to flamingos, herons and other migratory birds.
 Both lagoons form part of a protected regional natural park and Ramsar wetland of international importance.

-Despite — or perhaps because of — this unusual setting, Torrevieja has become one of the most popular destinations for international residents in Spain.
-The city's British community is large and well established, with English-language services, estate agents, solicitors and social clubs throughout the city.
+Despite this unusual setting — or perhaps because of it — Torrevieja has become one of the most popular destinations for international residents in Spain.
+The British community is large and well established, with English-language services, estate agents, solicitors and social clubs across the city.
 Russian, Ukrainian and Scandinavian communities are also substantial.
-The result is a genuinely international city with year-round residents from dozens of countries, alongside a large population of seasonal visitors and holiday-home owners who swell the numbers dramatically each summer.
+The result is a genuinely international city, with year-round residents from dozens of countries.
+A large seasonal population of visitors and holiday-home owners swells the numbers each summer.

 The city's history carries an important insurance dimension.
-The original settlement of Torrevieja was almost entirely destroyed by the earthquake of 16 March 1829, estimated at magnitude 6.6.
+The original settlement was almost entirely destroyed by the earthquake of 16 March 1829, estimated at magnitude 6.6.
 The rebuilt city — essentially all of modern Torrevieja — sits on the same seismic zone.
-The Vega Baja as a whole has one of Spain's most active seismic histories, and earthquake damage is covered by the Consorcio de Compensación de Seguros on any valid home policy.
+The Vega Baja has one of Spain's most active seismic histories.
+Earthquake damage is covered by the Consorcio de Compensación de Seguros on any valid home policy.

 Useful official local resources for Torrevieja residents: